 - Teachers collaborate in Professional Learning Communities to ensure that all students are learning and to give students access to the best talents of each teacher.

 - The curriculum meets or exceeds all district and state requirements.
 Teachers use the Balanced Literacy framework to teach reading and writing.
 Math is taught using a combination of Investigations and the Scott Foresman/Addison Wesley curriculum.

-- Students have access to the latest technology including computers, mobile writing labs (laptops), and smart boards.
+- Students have access to the latest technology including 1:1 chromebooks.
 Students work with software in language arts, math, and other curriculum areas.